-EcoSpark's Growing in the Greater Golden Horseshoe is intended to increase awareness and understanding of growth planning among teachers and students.
+EcoSpark's Complete Communities Project is intended to increase awareness and understanding of growth planning among teachers and students.
 By promoting and supporting the concept of complete communities in formal education, young people will be informed, engaged and active in how our communities mature and grow now and into the future.

-The GGH is a region in southern Ontario and just like its name, is shaped like a horseshoe.
+The Greater Golden Horseshoe (GGH) is a region in southern Ontario and just like its name is shaped like a horseshoe.
 Home to 9 million people, it's one of the fastest growing regions in North America!
-With the GGH's population expected to rise to 13.5 million by 2041, regional growh planning is needed to ensure this region is a great place to live with a clean and healthy environment,, a strong economy and social equity.
+With the GGH's population expected to rise to 13.5 million by 2041, regional growh planning is needed to ensure this region is a great place to live with a clean and healthy environment, a strong economy and social equity.